ultimateai/fe-live-challenge-react/README.md

 ## Your Challenge

-This project includes a function to produce intents data that you can use in your work.
+This project includes a function to produce intents data that you will use in your work.

 Each item in the intents returned from the function contains the following:
 - `id`: The unique ID that identifies the intent.